 * Fun and connection

 * Anyone interested in exploring this topic is welcome.
 Whether you have a diagnosed mental health condition, or are looking for some more tools to maintain wellness, and everything in between, you are welcome.
+Please note this workshop is for ages 18+

 This workshop is part of our MakeShift initiative that brings people face to face with creative practice and artists to support mental health and wellbeing.
 Make new habits, to shift the old ones.